The Daylight Briefcase is an excellent companion on an evening walk in the long daylight hours of springtime in Alaska.

 Look closely to see if your tablet or small laptop will fit in the Daylight.

 The Daylight Briefcase is an excellent compact messenger bag for those who have a streamlined work kit or for short, simple excursions.
 We often like to write from a variety of locations, and this was by far our favorite pocketed companion.
 The Daylight won't accommodate a standard laptop, but it accommodates most tablets and small laptops.
-Folks who want control over their bag's features will also enjoy the high level of customization that Tom Bihn provides with this model.
+Folks who appreciate customization will also enjoy the options that Tom Bihn provides with this model.
 In any case, it's a simple and highly useful bag for your daily urban adventures, and perhaps beyond even that.

 The Tom Bihn Daylight is great for an afternoon of errands, or an evening out on the town.